I enjoy keeping my yard clear of trees that are in dangerous places.

 When choosing a new tree for your landscape, or deciding whether to remove one, take severe storms into consideration.
 One of the best things you can do in your landscape is to plant trees that can withstand hurricane-force winds.
 Also, consider how tall they will get and if they will interfere with any electrical wires.

-Research conducted by University of Florida scientists showed that Sand Live Oaks are the most resistant to wind damage.
+Research conducted by scientists at the University of Florida showed that Sand Live Oaks are the most resistant to wind damage.
 Other good choices include the Southern Magnolia, Live Oak, Crepe Myrtle, Bald Cypress, and Sabal Palm.
 These trees are less likely to lose limbs or blow over during hurricanes.
 Those with the least wind resistance were Sand Pine, Chinese Elm, Water Oak, and Laurel Oak.

 Remember that proper planting and care are just as important as the type of tree you plant.
 By making smart choices when you choose and plant new trees, you'll avoid costly damage later.

 The Cost of Having Trees Removed